OpenScienceInitiativeUniversityMarburg/OpenScienceInitiativeUniversityMarburg.github.io/join.md

 ---

-# Who can take part in the OSIUM community?
+# Who Can Take Part in the OSIUM Community?

 <a href="https://www.lists.uni-marburg.de/lists/sympa/subscribe/open-science?previous_action=info">Mailing List</a>

 Anyone from the Philipps-University Marburg and beyond can attend and participate in our events.
 To get notified of our activities, you can subscribe to our mailing list.

-# How to become an official member of OSIUM?
+# How to Become an Official Member of OSIUM?

 Whether you have just questions getting started, ideas, feedback or you want to become an active OSIUM member, please feel free to join our <a href="https://webconf.hrz.uni-marburg.de/n/rooms/q2o-bf3-vtf-u8q/join">Open Office</a>